In addition to this FAQ page, this course has a dedicated help page.

 What’s the difference between poor academic practice and academic misconduct?

 The main difference between poor academic practice (PAP) and academic misconduct (AM) is that AM is a more serious breach of the academic integrity rules.
-Usually, a PAP finding results in an academic penalty for the assessment item (depending on the severity of the breach) while an AM finding would usually give the student a grade of 0 for the entire course.
+Usually, a PAP finding results in an academic penalty for the assessment item (depending on the severity of the breach) while an AM finding would usually result in a grade of 0 for the entire course.
 However, all of the penalties are determined on a case-by-case basis.

 The ANU website has more information on what counts as PAP vs AM.